sanjay-jc/timetravel/README.md

 ## 🙌 Credits & Inspiration

-UrbanLoop was born from the need for **hyper-local public transit visibility** in Indian cities.
+TimeTravel was born from the need for **hyper-local public transit visibility** in Indian cities.

 ---